OGBOLU/Assignment2-2017/README.md

 * The needs are particular for the specie and not for the particular animal, e.g. Turtles need a fresh tank of water for every now and then.
 * The name of the animal is unique.
 * The same menu is shown to all users, there is no need of implementing its use cases separated
-* Exceptions need to be handled (e.g. when there is no more songs on the list and the user asks to sort a new one)
+* Exceptions need to be handled (e.g. when there is no more songs on the list and the user asks to pick a new one)
 * According to the arrival mode, the animals have different needs:
   * Flying: The extension of its wings
   * Swimming: Where the animal will come from (sea or river)